vardhinialuru/DrivingBehavior-main/README.md

 The dataset is available in CSV format and includes the following columns:

+# Timestamp

-#timestamp: Time of measurement in milliseconds since the start of the trip
+Time of measurement in milliseconds since the start of the trip
 AccX: Vehicle acceleration in the X-axis in meters per second squared (m/s^2)
 AccY: Vehicle acceleration in the Y-axis in meters per second squared (m/s^2)
 AccZ: Vehicle acceleration in the Z-axis in meters per second squared (m/s^2)